fastrgv/AdaGate/README.md

 * Improved directory structure;
 * Reduced size of largest WAV files by trimming to 30 seconds;
 * Higher percent static libs used in gnu/linux compile script;
-* All nonstandard libraries are static in OS-X compile script.
+* All nonstandard libraries are static in OSX compile script.

 **ver 5.7 and 5.8**